 To avoid this from happening, you can remove large cannabis fan leaves to keep an even light source that’s able to shine on all of your bud sites.
 Plants react faster than many of us realize, and this shift in lighting access will signal to your cannabis that it is entering the flowering phase, the final stage of growth.

-Don’t be afraid to get in there during the vegetative stage.
-It won’t have a negative effect on the flowering process — in fact, if you fail to properly prune and/or remove the fan leaves, the flowering process is much more likely to go awry.
+Removing leaves during the vegetative stage won’t have a negative effect on the flowering process — in fact, if you fail to properly prune and/or remove the large weed leaves, the flowering process is much more likely to go awry.

-Once your plant has entered the flowering stage, you’ll want to execute another round of defoliation.
-Again, it’s all about light and your plant’s access to it.
+It’s usually a good idea to trim leaves during flowering stage.
+This process is always centered around light and your plant’s access to it.
 If any part of your plant is blocked from getting the light it needs to flourish and develop, carefully remove the fan leaves to ensure the process continues without a hitch.

 Another feature to pay attention to when removing cannabis fan leaves is the color and overall appearance of the plant.

 When pot leaves are attacked by pests and diseases or growing in an environment that isn’t conducive to proper development, they can wilt, die off, or turn yellow and/or brown.
 Such leaves need to be removed as quickly as possible to keep them from spreading to other parts of the plant and essentially ruining your product.
 A damaged leaf won’t function efficiently, which effectively siphons energy from other parts of the plant until it’s removed.

 Of course, removing your marijuana fan leaves entirely isn’t always necessary for a healthy plant to thrive.
 However, a small amount of pruning is just the thing you need for success.

 Similar to defoliation, pruning leaves will be most often required during your plant’s vegetative stage, but it should be something you keep an eye on throughout its entire development.